Erik Eriksson: Eastward expansion

 The expedition led to the establishment of a permanent fortress, Tavasteborg, and the formal Christianization of the region.
-As the chronicle has it, "I think the Russian king lost it".
+As the chronicle has it, "I think the Russian king feels its loss".
 The enterprise is not mentioned in other sources, and its circumstances are hotly debated among modern historians.
 It is possibly connected to a Swedish foray in the Novgorod Republic in 1240.
 A fleet of ships commanded by a certain Spiridon and accompanied by a few bishops went up the Neva River, but were attacked and routed by the Novgorodian prince Alexander Nevsky.
 Details of the battle are partly legendary, and its significance might have been exaggerated in Russian historiography.
 According to a 14th-century source, the Swedish leader was a Belgerd, corresponding to Birger, though this may be a later construction.

 Renewed domestic feuding

 Internal fighting once again broke out in 1247, shortly before (or possibly after) Ulf Fase's death.
-The Folkung Party warred with King Eric and Birger, but their peasant allies in Uppland lost the Battle of Sparrsätra and were punished by tightening royal taxation.
-The Folkung leader Holmger Knutsson, a son of Canute II, fled to Gästrikland but was captured by Eric's men and beheaded.
+The Folkung Party warred with King Erik and Birger, but their peasant allies in Uppland lost the Battle of Sparrsätra and were punished by tightening royal taxation.
+The Folkung leader Holmger Knutsson, a son of Knut Långe, fled to Gästrikland but was captured by Erik's men and beheaded.

 Shortly after the defeat of the uprising, Birger was appointed Jarl of the realm.
 As such he oversaw a clerical meeting in Skänninge in February 1248, summoned by the papal legate William of Sabina.
 On behalf of Pope Innocent IV, he urged the Swedes to stick to canonic-juridical praxis as laid down by Rome.
 The authority of the bishops was strengthened and Sweden was increasingly incorporated in the Catholic Church.

 Family and heirs

-Eric married Queen Catherine in 1243 or 1244.
-She was the daughter of (Jarl) Sune Folkason of Bjälbo and an heiress of the House of Sverker.
+Erik married Queen Catherine in 1243 or 1244.
+She was the daughter of Jarl Sune Folkesson of Bjälbo and an heiress of the House of Sverker.
 In that way the two long-competing royal houses were eventually united.
-Commonly, sources say that Eric was childless, but some sources claim that he had a couple of baby daughters who died.
+Commonly, it is believed that Erik was childless since he was inherited by his sister, Birger Jarl's wife, but some sources suggest that he fathered Ingeborg, "filia regis Sueciae" who was married to John I of Saxe-Lauenburg.
+A later genealogy from the 16th century calls her "filia Erici Regis Suecorum".
+However, Ingeborg may actually have been a daughter of Birger Jarl.